TimeMachine1994/TributetreamWebV1/TributestreamDev-Version03/tributestream-app-status.md

      - Funeral homes
      - Schedules

+2. **API Client Modernization**
+   - Implemented `tribute-api-client-v2.ts` to work with the new API endpoints
+   - Created specialized `funeral-homes-api.ts` client for funeral home operations
+   - Updated `events-api.ts` to use the new endpoint structure
+   - Centralized API constants in `api-constants.ts` for better maintainability
+   - Implemented proper error handling and response formatting in all clients

 ## What Still Needs to Be Done

 ### Frontend-Backend Integration

-1. **API Client Updates**
+1. **API Client Integration**
+   - Complete the integration of new API clients with all frontend components
-   - Update frontend API clients to use the new proxy endpoints
+   - Migrate remaining components from legacy API clients to the new versions
-   - Ensure proper error handling in client code
+   - Implement comprehensive error handling in component-level code
-   - Update type definitions to match the new API response formats
+   - Add loading states and fallback UI for API operations

 2. **Data Synchronization**
    - Implement real-time data synchronization for events